Chiang-Andy/CS-219-Project-1/README.md

 The result of the addition operation must be displayed to the terminal or build environment.
 Your code should follow proper code commenting and indentation procedures.
 Please refer to the documents on canvas for help on formatting.

+# Extension
+ADD - Add the operands
+AND - Do a bitwise AND of hte operands
+ASR - Do a 1-bit arthmetic shift right on the first operand LSR - Do a 1-bit logical shift left on the first operand NOT - Do a bitwise NOT on the first operand
+ORR - Do a bitwise OR of the operands
+SUB - Subtract the second operand from the first operand XOR - Do a bitwise exclusive OR of the operands

 # Rubic
 30 points: 30 points will be distributed based on working code.
 As detailed in this document.